Senior Paediatric Research Physiotherapist

 My four languages (French, German, English and basics of Dutch) made me the Physiotherapy coordinator and “flying-physio” for an international natural history study in Myotubular Myopathy.
 The aim was to conduct the physiotherapy assessments at the patient’s home or center.
 Beside the human aspect, my extensive travel experience helped me to grow my knowledge about care conducted in the different countries and to exchange with specialists.

-As expert in outcome measure development, I’m part of the ActiMyo team composed of engineers and clinicians.
+As expert in outcome measure development, I’m part of the ActiMyo and Syde team composed of engineers and clinicians.
 This innovative device uses magneto-inertial sensors to permit movement, gait and activity analysis in uncontrolled environments and one of its application has been qualified by the European Medical Agency as a clinical endpoint in clinical trials in Duchenne muscular dystrophy.

 My role is to give a physiotherapy point of view and input and to train the physiotherapists conducting the clinical trials.